 Step 3: Open a Stock Trading App Account

-eToro follows the FCA’s know your customer (KYC) rules and requires that you go through an identity verification step before trading.
+Regulated brokers follow the FCA’s know your customer (KYC) rules and requires that you go through an identity verification step before trading.
 Use your phone to snap a photo of your driver’s license or the photo page of your passport, and then upload it using the eToro app.
 You’ll also need to snap a photo of a recent utility bill or financial statement that shows your address.

-Navigate to the eToro app dashboard and tap the magnifying glass at the top of the screen.
+Navigate to the app dashboard and tap the magnifying glass at the top of the screen.
 Enter ‘Alphabet’ and tap on it when it appears.
 Then tap ‘Trade.’